Reading Website Traffic Statistics

 Monthly History and Trends

 Monthly History displays visitor and bandwidth data over time.
-While the unique IP address is not an absolute reflection of each individual visitor to your website, it does provide a picture of the website's traffic.
-More than anything, the number serves as a barometer of your website's ability to grow and attract new visitors.
+While the unique IP address is not an absolute reflection of each individual visitor to your website, it does provide a picture of the website’s traffic.
+More than anything, the number serves as a barometer of your website’s ability to grow and attract new visitors.
 Here, you can look for trends such as seasonal gains for your industry.
 For example, nurseries and garden shops will generally see increased traffic during the spring and summer months.
-Our goals aim at seeing a general gain in visitors over time--that is, more visitors this year than last, or this month as compared to the previous one.
-The image above illustrates a nice upward trend in visitors over time which is borne out by the actual visitor count at right
+Our goals aim at seeing a general gain in visitors over time–that is, more visitors this year than last, or this month as compared to the previous one.
+The image above illustrates a nice upward trend in visitors over time which is borne out by the actual visitor count at the right.

 Reviewing Days of the Month may show patterns of usage.
 For example, a business related website generally has higher traffic during the week with less traffic over weekends and holidays.
 Family entertainment websites may find the reverse is true.
 Hours data may prove useful during some advertising campaigns such as through radio or television.
 Consistent jumps in visitors shortly after radio advertising may be directly attributable to your ads.
 In cases like this, businesses must actively market to this group with direct tie-ins to the website.